-Check out my publications and working papers below listed by topic!
+Check out my publications and select working papers below listed by topic!

 Orchinik, R., Dubey, R., Gershman, S., Powell, D., Bhui, R. (2023).
 Learning about scientists from climate consensus messaging.
 Proceedings of the Annual Meeting of the Cognitive Science Society.